brainvisa/casa-distro/doc/source/technical.rst

 On machines with nvidia graphics cards and nvidia proprietary drivers, casa_distro will add options to mount the host system drivers and OpenGL libraries into the container in order to have hardware 3D rendering.

 Options are setup in the ``casa_distro.json`` file so you can check and edit them.
-Therefore, the detection of nvidia drivers is done on the host machine at the time of build workflow creation: if the build workflow is shared accross several machines on a network, this config may not suit all machines running the container.
+Therefore, the detection of nvidia drivers is done on the host machine at the time of build workflow creation: if the build workflow is shared across several machines on a network, this config may not suit all machines running the container.

 However it does not seem to work when ssh connections and remote display are involved.